 Long Term Training

-Long-term training and education is training in which an employee is assigned on a continuous, full-time basis for more than 120 calendar days.
+Long Term Training (LTT): Long-term training is training in which an employee is assigned on a continuous, full-time basis for more than 120 calendar days.
 The assignment may be at government or non-government facilities and may include both formal training programs and strategically planned career assignments.
 LTT enables employees to stay abreast of changes and innovations in their occupational fields, learn new skills, or develop/improve abilities needed in current positions and meet emerging Army requirements.
-Each approved course, even those taken within the same semester, must be approved in advance on a separate SF-182.
+Each approved course, even those taken within the same semester, must be approved in advance on a separate SF 182.

-Developmental Assignments provide careerists with a competency-based approach for developing and/or broadening careerist competencies; to include operational techniques that provide a global and enterprise approach for positions of significantly higher responsibility.
-These assignments are at Army, Joint and various DoD activities.
-Developmental Assignments may include lateral movement to positions where careerists gain additional technical, management, professional skills, knowledge, and abilities to enhance performance and effectiveness.
-The length of the assignment should be at least three (3) months but not more than one (1) year as funding permits.
+Developmental Assignments: Developmental Assignments provide careerists with a competency-based approach for developing and/or broadening careerist competencies; to include operational techniques that provide a global and enterprise approach for positions of significantly higher responsibility.
+These assignments can be with Army, Joint Services and other DoD activities.
+Developmental Assignments may include lateral movement to positions where careerists gain additional technical, management and professional skills; knowledge; and abilities to enhance performance and effectiveness.
+Most Developmental Assignments will be 179 days or less and cannot cross Fiscal Years.
 Locations will vary.

 Academic Degree Training (ADT)